lenchevskii/RWTH-lectures/src/RwthLecture2.md

         fac x		= 1

-Instead of patterns like ‘x + 1 + 1’ one has to write ‘x + 2’.
+Instead of patterns like "x + 1 + 1" one has to write "x + 2":

         half :: Int → Int
         half 0          = 0